Skip to Main Content

 What the Pearl 2 Star Prestige Signal Means in Practice

-EP Club awarded Black Stallion Estate Winery a Pearl 2 Star Prestige designation in 2025.
-Within EP Club's framework, that rating places the property in a prestige tier that acknowledges consistent quality at a level above entry-level estate experiences but within a competitive field that includes other well-regarded Silverado Trail and valley-floor producers.
+Black Stallion Estate Winery holds a Pearl 2 Star Prestige designation.
+Within EP Club's framework, that rating places the property in a recognized tier of quality.
 For context, Napa has a large number of operating wineries, and prestige-tier recognition narrows that field substantially.
 The 2 Star level specifically signals a property where the experience has been assessed as materially above average across relevant criteria.

 Napa Cabernet and the Estate Model